How many classes do you offer?

 We offer classes for 2s, 3s, and 4-year-olds.

-2s – This class meets for two days – on Tuesday/ Thursday or on Wednesday/Friday mornings.
+2s – There are two classes for children this age.
+One class meets for two days a week – Wednesday/Friday mornings and on class three days a week – Monday/Wednesday/Friday mornings.
 Children in this group must be two years old by September 30.
 There are eight children in each class.
+Children do not have to be toilet trained.

 3s – There are two classes for children this age.
 One class meets two days a week – Wednesday/Friday mornings and one class meets three days a week – Monday/ Wednesday/Friday mornings.
 Children must be 3 years old by September 30 and toilet trained.
 There are ten children in each class.